 Third parties may challenge any patents, copyrights, trademarks, and other intellectual property and proprietary rights owned or held by us or may knowingly or unknowingly infringe, misappropriate or otherwise violate our patents, copyrights, trademarks, and/or other proprietary rights.
 We may be required to spend significant resources to monitor and protect our intellectual property rights, and the efforts we take to protect our proprietary rights may not be sufficient.
 Even if we do detect violations, we may need to engage in litigation to enforce our intellectual property rights.
 Any enforcement efforts we undertake, including litigation, could be time-consuming and expensive and could divert our management's attention away from standard business operations.
 In addition, our efforts may be met with defenses and counterclaims challenging the validity and/or enforceability of our intellectual property rights or may result in a court determining that our intellectual property rights are unenforceable.
-If we are unable to cost-effectively protect our intellectual property rights, then our business could be harmed.
-An adverse decision in any of these legal actions could limit our ability to assert our intellectual property or proprietary rights, limit the value of our intellectual property or proprietary rights or otherwise negatively impact our business, financial condition and results of operations.
+If we are unable to cost-effectively protect our intellectual property rights, limit the value of our intellectual property or proprietary rights or otherwise negatively impact our business, financial condition and results of operations.
 If the protection of our intellectual property and proprietary rights is inadequate to prevent use or misappropriation by third parties, the value of our brand and other intangible assets may be diminished, competitors may be able to more effectively mimic our service and methods of operations, the perception of our business and service to existing or potential sellers and buyers may become confused in the marketplace and our ability to attract sellers and buyers may be adversely affected.